 How do I get these benefits?

 You’ll need to apply for benefits.

 Recovery time from either a surgery or the immobilization of a joint by a cast without surgery requires a temporary 100% disability rating for a service-connected disability.
 The temporary 100% rating may continue for 1 to 3 months—depending on your unique case.
 You may be able to get an extension for up to 3 more months if your case is severe.

 Example: A Veteran had a left knee injury that resulted in a 30% disability rating.
-As the knee problem got worse, the Veteran’s VA doctor recommended surgery to stop further damage.
-Since the success of the surgery wouldn’t be known for 3 months after the Veteran’s 1-week stay in the hospital, we granted the Veteran a temporary 100% disability rating for 3 months.
+As the knee problem got worse, the Veteran’s VA doctor recommended surgery to stop more damage from happening.
+Since the doctor wouldn’t know if the surgery was successful until 3 months after the Veteran’s 1-week stay in the hospital, we granted the Veteran a temporary 100% disability rating for 3 months.